 The Stock Sedan class is mostly family sedans and coupes.

 We get a lot of vehicles that have been modified but are still street able.
 Most fall into what SCCA calls

 Street Touring and Street Modified and therefore we created those classes.

-The Novice class is open to drivers that have not been in a raced including autocross, solo, HPDE and hillclimb in
+The Novice class is open to drivers that have not been racing; including autocross, solo, HPDE and hillclimb; in

 the past 20 years and are driving a street car (regisered) with street tires (wear rating of 140+).